kyma-project/kyma/docs/kyma/docs/011-details-environments.md

 - `kyma-system` - This Namespace contains all of the Kyma Core components.
 - `kyma-integration` - This Namespace contains all of the Application Connector components responsible for the integration of Kyma and external solutions.
-- `kyma-installer` - This Namespace contains all of the Kyma installer components, objects, and Secrets.
+- `kyma-installer` - This Namespace contains all of the Kyma Installer components, objects, and Secrets.
 - `istio-system` - This Namespace contains all of the Istio-related components.

 ## Environments in Kyma